THANKS FOR STOPPING IN!

 As an art director and designer-illustrator I've helped publishing clients with a wide range of needs including project management, hiring and supervising remote teams of designers and illustrators, design of book interiors and covers, creation of graphics, series logos, visual explainers and illustrations, photo research, marketing and more.
 As Associate Art Director at Scholastic I collaborated with Disney, Manhattan Toy, Marvel and top children's illustrators on books and packaging design.
-At Rosen Publishing I created over one hundred nonfiction titles on history, science, art and wellness, and supervised all phases of book creation, from concept to press checks.
+As Senior Designer at Rosen Publishing I created over one hundred nonfiction titles on history, science, art and wellness, and supervised all phases of book creation, from concept to press checks.

 I've always explored feminist and feminine themes in my work.
 I'm inspired by folk artists who are driven to make the world more beautiful, such as Grandma Moses, Maud Lewis, Maria Primachenko and the many textile and decorative artists who were experts in color and craft, but whose names we don't know.
 My love of history informs my work, whether I’m looking at antique rugs for pattern inspiration, searching the Library of Congress for the right engraving to illustrate a children’s history book, or illustrating an object from the past, like these.